bespoken/bespoken-docs/unit-testing/guide.md

 If any assertion fails for a test, the test stops processing, and information about the failed assertion is provided.

 ## Assertions
-An assertion follows a simple syntaxes:
+An assertion follows a simple syntax:
  `[JSONPath Property] [Operator] [Expected Value]`

 The operators are: